Azure/fta-customerfacingapps/containerizeecommercesite/article/eShopOnWeb.md

  * With a successful deploy you will be given an IP address to navigate to the site.
 ![Screenshot](images/eShopOnWeb-K8sdashboardpostdeploy.png)

-* Your website is Completely Modernized to the Cloud, running .NET Core E-Commerce Application, using VSTS, deployed to AKS Linux Cluster!!
+* Your website is Completely Modernized to the Cloud, running .NET Core E-Commerce Application, using Azure DevOps, deployed to AKS Linux Cluster!!
 ![Screenshot](images/eShopOnWeb-completelyModernizedDeployedToAKS.png)

 ##  Application Insights set up